IanGarraway/DF-Challenge-3---Address-book/docs/domain-models-test-plan.md

 ### AddressBook Class

+- [x] entering a name will find all contacts which match that name
-- [ ] entering a name will find all contacts which start with that name
+- [x] entering a name will find all contacts which start with that name
+- [ ] searchByName is not case-sensitive

 ### Interface Class